You have no items in your shopping basket.

 Remanufactured ink cartridges

 These are recycled cartridges.
 The process is actually quite simple; when a consumer has used an original cartridge (often the one that came in the printer when new), the cartridge is sent to a recycler (you can get free postage paid envelopes for this).
 That cartridge is then cleaned, refilled and sold back to the retailer who in turn will sell it as a remanufactured (recycled) inkjet cartridge.
+Of course it is the original print cartridge and not the cartridge ink that gets recycled - you will have used that to do your printing!

 Not all ink cartridges can be recycled in the manner outlined above and so you should not assume that recycled cartridges will be available for any printer that you buy.
 The main brands that have cartridges which can be recycled are HP, Lexmark and Dell, not all cartridges for all of these brands of printer can recycled either.
 You should check with the retailer if you are unsure about what printer ink options will be available to you.